News

 Know more about Benjamin Ferré

 SKEMA Business School is proud to support Benjamin Ferré in his Vendée Globe 2024 project.
-This sponsorship highlights the shared values between the skipper and the school: boldness, excellence, global openness in all its diversity, and commitment.
+This partnership highlights the shared values between the skipper and the school: boldness, excellence, global openness in all its diversity, and commitment.